aheckmann/node-email/README.md

       when `from` was not set on a message.

 ## Injection
-Only minimal protection against injection attacks is being done now.
+Some protection against injection attacks is enabled.
 Use at your own risk.
 Or better yet, fork it and submit something better!

+## Node version
+Tested against v0.1.95
+See the [node compatibility](http://wiki.github.com/ry/node/library-compatibility) page for working with earlier node versions.

 ## License